nori-dot-eco/contracts/docs/Market.md

 ##### Requirements:

 - Amount is not zero.
-- Amount is divisible by 10^(18 - `_purchasingToken.decimals()` + 2).
-This requirement means that the smallest
+- Amount is divisible by 10^(18 - `_purchasingToken.decimals()` + FEE_DECIMALS).
+This requirement means that the
-purchase amount for a token with 18 decimals (e.g., NORI) is 100, whilst the smallest purchase amount for a token with 6 decimals (e.g., USDC) is 100,000,000,000,000.</i>
+smallest purchase amount for a token with 18 decimals (e.g., NORI) and 2 FEE_DECIMALS is 100, whilst the smallest purchase amount for a token with 6 decimals (e.g., USDC) and 2 FEE_DECIMALS is 100,000,000,000,000.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |